-I’m often asked about the details of my preferred writing environment — the setting, the ambience.
-I’m a bare bones writer who enjoys solitude and appreciates nothing more on my desk than a laptop and a tea light — my six hour “contract” to show up, stay put, and write.
+I’m often asked about the details of my preferred writing environment — the setting, the ambiance.
+I’m a bare bones writer who enjoys solitude and appreciates nothing more on my desk than a laptop and a tea light — my six-hour “contract” to show up, stay put, and write.

 My desk is situated by a window that overlooks a well-seasoned, rugged oak tree in our front yard.
-When there’s noise distractions outside, I put on headphones, turn the volume low, and listen to instrumental music.
+When there are noise distractions outside, I put on headphones, turn the volume low, and listen to instrumental music.

 For me, the essential element for music to write by is that it must transport me to the ocean: